PLANNED GIVING

 For multiple heirs or a larger gift, take advantage of an exceptional plan called a “wealth replacement trust” and name your spouse, children or other individuals as trust beneficiaries.
 The trustee is the owner of the policy and eventually will receive and manage the proceeds.
 The trust is irrevocable, and if designed correctly, the insurance will be excluded from your taxable estate.
 You transfer enough money to the trust each year so that the trustee can pay the policy premiums.

-If you plan to designate the CCIM Foundation as the beneficiary of an existing or newly created life insurance policy., please let us know by completing a Declaration of Intent.
+If you plan to designate The CCIM Institute Foundation as the beneficiary of an existing or newly created life insurance policy., please let us know by completing a Declaration of Intent.

 Back to Top